advanced-security/ghas-to-csv/README.md

 Because I really want to see this data for a repository as a time-series to understand it, and [flat data](https://next.github.com/projects/flat-data/) doesn't support paginated APIs (yet?) ... so ... it's really an experiment.

 Also ... some people just like CSV files and want to do things in spreadsheets and I'm not here to judge that.
-Shine on, you Excel gurus! :sparkling:
+Shine on, you Excel gurus! :sparkles:

 ## How